HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 This action is only available to admins.
 It takes a JSON payload with the category's name and description.
     - If the category is created successfully, it returns a 201 Created response with a JSON payload containing the category's name and description.
     - If the category can't be created (for example, if the request is invalid or if the user is not an admin), it returns a 400 Bad Request or 403 Forbidden response with a JSON payload describing the error.
+        **Parameters:**
+            request (Request): The request object.
+        **Returns:**
+            Response: A JSON response with the result of the category creation.

 ###  def categories_with_videos(self, request):
 Return a list of categories, each containing a list of videos in that category
+    **Parameters:**
+        request (Request): The request object.
     **Returns:**
-        - a list of dictionaries, each with a 'category' key and a 'videos' key.
+        - A JSON response with the result of the category list with videos.
+A list of dictionaries, each with a 'category' key and a 'videos' key.
         The 'category' key maps to the name of the category, and the 'videos' key maps to a list of Video objects, each serialized as a dictionary.
     Example response:
         [